 The Long-Term Unemployable Me

-Long-term unemployment can be contributable to many causes; however there are 4 types of unemployment, the distinction between them is important:
+Long-term unemployment can be contributable to many causes; however there are 4 types of unemployment, and the distinction between them is important:

-- Frictional Unemployment this is where individuals are between jobs.
+- Frictional Unemployment; where individuals are between jobs.
 It is sometimes referred to as “Search Unemployment”.
 It is caused by supply and demand where a mismatch of an individual to a specific job will be based upon skills, remuneration, hours worked, location and seasonal demands and a multitude of other factors such as personal attitude, business culture, friction between management and the employee, lack of achievement or cost of employment often referred to a “Return On Investment”

-- Cyclical Unemployment the economy of any country is cyclical.
+- Cyclical Unemployment; the economy of any country is cyclical.
 Its seasonal trends consist of growth and contraction.
 When businesses experience production below its long-run optimal level, they require fewer worker

 Being long-term unemployed is hard enough but there is also the stigma attached to the status.
 Some Employers reject Candidates outright who for probably no fault of their own haven’t worked for over a year.

 There are of course individuals, who simply do not have a clue how to profile and position themselves for a job as observed by me at the Job Fair.

 The most important thing you can do to boost your chances after a long spell away is updating your skills.

 Enrol on – and complete – one of the many trade courses available and you’ll see an improvement in your employability.
 This extra training will help convince a potential employer that you have the drive and commitment to succeed, as well as having tangible and relevant skills.
 Simply do not just sit at home waiting for someone to help you get back into work.